thomkallor/mywallst-task/README.md

 ## 4.An API to handle webhooks
 POST /webhook

-To Test the application use the /api/token to login The credentials are:
+To Test the application use the POST /api/token to login

+The credentials are:

 username: admin

 password: password

 ![alt text](https://i.ibb.co/fdsDbv0/example-login.png)